raspberrypilearning/pi-tag/en/step_4.md

 ## Set up the RFID reader

 For this project, we used the [MonkMakes clever card kit](https://www.monkmakes.com/cck/){:target="_blank"} which comes with full instructions for setting up the RFID reader and connecting it to the Raspberry Pi.
+However, you could purchase the components separately if you wish.

 + Connect the seven female-female jumper leads to your RFID reader.